Salvesti/OSC_To_keypress_Console/Readme.txt

 The folder the OSC_To_keypress_Console.exe is in must inclued a file named 'ReceiverHotkeys.txt', and 'SenderHotkeys.txt'.
 These files contain the hotkeys binds.

-The 'ReceiverHotkeys.txt', and 'SenderHotkeys.txt' files use windows forms Keys names https://docs.microsoft.com/en-us/uwp/api/windows.system.virtualkey?view=winrt-22000.
+The 'ReceiverHotkeys.txt', and 'SenderHotkeys.txt' files use VirtualKeyCodes.
 Reference the included InfoForKeys.txt for specific key names.
 Some oddities of note:
 MENU is the keyname for ALT.
+Letter keys are VK_{Letter} so 'VK_A' for 'A'

 ----------------
 'ReceiverHotkeys.txt' defines OSC Outputs that should trigger system key presses.